 Our journey continues by looking at The Royal Mint’s expansion into global currency production and the history of The Sovereign.
 From its introduction in 1489, as instructed by Henry VII, to its modern-day iterations, The Sovereign remains one of the world’s most iconic coins.

-Take a look at its incredible history along with how The Royal Mint has become the world’s leading export mint, often producing coins for more than 30 different countries each year.
-This also included branch mints across the globe in countries such as Australia, South Africa and India.
+Take a look at its incredible history, along with how The Royal Mint has become the world’s leading export mint, often producing coins for more than 30 different countries each year.
+This also used to include branch mints across the globe in countries such as Australia, South Africa and India.

-Coins are valuable historical artefacts that can illuminate the personality of a nation, focusing on art and religion to the technology and politics of the time.
+Coins are valuable historical artefacts that can illuminate the personality of a nation, focusing on art, religion and the technology and politics of the time.

 The other side of The Royal Mint

 There is a lot more to The Royal Mint than just coins.
 Take an eye-opening look at our wide range of fascinating military, sporting and commemorative medals.

 Medal making has long played an important role at The Royal Mint, linking the organisation with significant moments in national and international history.
 This includes the historic London 2012 Olympic Games, for which The Royal Mint was honoured to produce the winning medals.